kikrishn/Blog/_posts/2021-03-15-initial-polynomial-proofs.md

 First we prove this identity in $\mathbb{Z}[a,b]$.
 Then we notice there is a (unique) ring hom $\varphi : \mathbb{Z}[a,b] \to R$ for each choice of $a$ and $b$ in $R$.
 This is the category theory at work, since $\mathbb{Z}[a,b]$ is the free (commutative) ring on two generators.
-But we have model theory too!
+Next, we use model theory:
 Homomorphisms preserve truth, and so the true equation $p(a,b) = q(a,b)$ in
 $\mathbb{Z}[a,b]$ must stay true after we hit it with $\varphi$!